im-mahmudul/A-Tribute-Page---Project/README.md

 # Tribute Webpage

-This is a simple tribute webpage created using HTML and CSS to honor and showcase the life and achievements of [Person’s Name].
-This project is beginner-friendly and demonstrates the basics of web development using HTML and CSS. )
+This is a simple tribute webpage created using HTML and CSS to honor and showcase the life and achievements of Mawlana Abdul Hamid Khan Bhashani.
+This project is beginner-friendly and demonstrates the basics of web development using HTML and CSS.
 ## Demo
 Tribute Page Screenshot <img width="1122" alt="image" src="https://github.com/user-attachments/assets/9ef4072f-b4d9-40ef-b184-9ae3c61e5d37">